MM-360/UCL_MSc_Project_2024/README.md

 This repository contains all the notebooks and helper files created for my MSc Project.

-All code was written using Python version 3.12.3
+All code was written using Python version 3.12.3 using miniconda.

 # Install